oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

 - View the overview page for Security Assessment
 - View the latest security assessment for your target database
+- Adjust the risk level of a risk finding
 - Set the latest assessment as the baseline assessment
 - Generate activity on the target database
 - Refresh the latest security assessment and analyze the results